design-tokens/community-group/technical-reports/color/token-naming.md

 ### Component Tokens

-Component specific names should start with the component that they support, and be located close to the component code.
-They commonly refer to alias tokens under the hood, and can be helpful when trying to use consistent styles across components while still maintaining separation of concerns.
+Component-specific names should start with the component they support and be located close to the component code.
+They commonly refer to alias tokens and can be helpful when trying to use consistent styles across components while still maintaining separation of concerns.

 <aside class="example">